HadrielWonda/FastAPI/README.md

 # FastAPI
-FastAPI with C++ for heavy calculations
+FastAPI with C++ for heavy polynomial calculations